rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/6d57ba9d-af0d-43a5-b69a-74b2a0ac4894)

-To get started, open my script, click "Automatically Import Metadata", and drag and drop the Default XCI file into the window. **NOTE: THIS IMPORT TOOL DOES NOT SUPPORT FULL XCIS OR MULTI-TITLE CARTS YET.** The values will auto-populate:
+To get started, open my script, click "Automatically Import Metadata", and drag and drop the Default XCI file into the window.

+**NOTE: THIS TOOL DOES NOT SUPPORT IMPORTING FULL XCIS OR MULTI-TITLE CARTS YET.
+It can only truncate FullXCIs into Default XCIs + Initial Areas for now.**

+When dragged and dropped, the values will auto-populate:

 ![image](https://github.com/user-attachments/assets/a4a0178f-89a9-4cd3-b0d2-22101621dbb3)